sumn2u/learn-javascript/en/design-patterns/creational-patterns.md

 # Creational Design Patterns

+Creational design patterns focus on object creation mechanisms

 ## 1. Factory Method

 A factory function is just a function that creates an object and returns it.
 It is a creational design pattern that allows you to create objects without specifying the exact class or constructor to be used.
 It centralizes object creation logic, allowing for flexibility in creating different types of objects.
 Lets say you have a website and you want to create a method that will allow you to easily create html objects and add it to the DOM.
 A factory is the perfect solution for this and here is how we can implement it

-Factories work very simililarly to Classes however when creating objects with factories we don't have to specify a specific class or constructor, It simply creates an interface for creating objects.
-There are four main benefits to factories

 ### 1.1.
+Components of the Factory Method

+*Creator*

+This is the method implemented in the Factory that creates new products.

+*Abstract Product*

+An interface for the product being created.

+*Concrete Product*

+This is the actual object being created.

-Benefits of Factories
+### 1.2.
+Benefits of the Factory Method

 **Abstraction of Object Creation**